-Click Show details (found to the right of the section) to view some of the additional settings listed below.
-You can also set the default to display in Phase view mode under Tools → Options→ Graphical Mode, then click the Precipitation node.
+Click Show details to view some of the additional settings listed below.
+You can also set the default to display in Phase view mode under Tools \rightarrow Options \rightarrow Graphical Mode, then click the Precipitation node.

 Composition Settings

 Composition Unit